Debiprasad2002/Linkedin_Clone/README.md

 # Linkedin_Clone
 1 Introduction :-
-Welcome to the LinkedIn Clone, a project that brings together elements of modern web development, machine learning, and user authentication.
+Welcome to the LinkedIn clone—a responsive masterpiece with Firebase Authentication! 🌐💡 Powered by MERN stack + Python ML a project that brings together elements of modern web development, machine learning, and user authentication.
 This endeavor aims to replicate the user experience of the renowned LinkedIn platform while incorporating unique features and technologies.